ncdejito/ncdejito.github.io/_posts/2015-07-15-autonomy-from-scratch.md

 ---
 layout: post
-title: a post with code
+title: Autonomy from scratch
-date: 2015-07-15 15:09:00
+date: 2024-07-15 15:09:00
-description: an example of a blog post with some code
+description: Opinionated guide on building from scratch
-tags: formatting code
+tags: swe
-categories: sample-posts
+categories: tradeoffs
 ---

 This theme implements a built-in Jekyll feature, the use of Rouge, for syntax highlighting.